krishnakalisarkar/School_District_Analysis/README.md

 ## Overview of the school district analysis:

-This study was done on city schools to get an overview of how the city school students were performing in math and reading.
+This study was conducted on city schools to get an overview of how the city school students were performing in math and reading.
 This report gave an in depth picture to the school board of all the students with their names and gender from 9th grade to 12th grade and their percentage scores in maths, reading and overall passing percentage from all the 15 schools.
 This report also shares information on the total budget and per student capita from each schools.
 The school board also gets an in sight into how the District schools performed in comparison to the Charter schools.

 ### The purpose of this analysis: